How to make Word documents accessible

 To modify or change a heading style colour in Word:

-- Right-click, then select Modify.
+- Right-click and select Modify.

 Non-text content must meet a minimum contrast ratio of at least 3:1.